Three box trucks driving on a motorway at dusk

 Direct runs

-Direct runs primarily describe the transport structure: a shipment moves from A to B with as few detours and handling steps as possible.
+Direct runs primarily describe the transport structure: a shipment moves from A to B with as little detour, terminal handling, or additional transshipment as possible.

 Direct load and non-terminal-based operations

-These terms describe the same logic more from a network and operating-model perspective: transports are dispatched without being processed inside a terminal-based consolidation network.
+These terms describe the same underlying logic more from a network and operating-model perspective: transports are not processed inside a terminal-based consolidation network, but dispatched directly, individually, or separately.

 Special runs